This opinion piece is intended to provoke dialogue around the nature of addiction recovery, especially within U.K. recovery communities.

 The Importance of Moving Forward

 This encounter at the restaurant highlights a broader issue in addiction recovery: the importance of internalising healthy choices and habits and moving forward with life.
 It was a normal, healthy, quick exchange.
-Alcohol has no power over me when it’s sat in a bottle.
-Recovery isn’t just about abstaining from alcohol or drugs; it’s about transforming your life and mindset into something more wholesome and complete.
-For me, recovery involves transcending the state of recovery itself and enjoying life.
+Alcohol has absolutely no power over me when it’s sat in a bottle.

 Challenging Unhelpful Labels